sfbrigade/datasci-police-budget/documents/userRequirements.md

 ## Action Page - What Can I Do?
 * Who is my local representative at the lowest level, i.e. SF distict supervisor?
 * What is their voting history on issues that affect spending, police spending in particular?
-* When are they up for reelection?
+* When are they up for re-election?
 * How do I contact them?
 * When and where can I attend public meetings to voice my opinion?
 * When are upcoming elections?
 Which races have an impact on police spending, or policing in general?